Harddolf/ws---C-.NETCORE-/README.md

 # WS__CsharpStudy__.NETCORE--
- My repositorio for study and their csharp technologies.
+ My repository for study and their csharp technologies.